Jeung San Do Sangsaeng Research Institute

 By properly reexamining the distorted history of East Asia and extensively drawing from the vast historical materials related to ancient Korean history, the Research Institute will continue to pursue research on the fundamental backbone of human coexistence and delve deeper into the cultural legacy of our history from its roots to the modern era, while establishing links to the core precepts of Jeung San Do.
 These results shall be translated into various languages and shared with the world's people.
 Based on this we will pursue cooperative research with scholars from around the world.

 The Research Institute continues to recruit both Korean and foreign translators for translation of the Dojeon and historical documents.
-We are in urgent need of native English, German, Arabic, Greek, Italien and Hindi speakers capable of translating and supervising translations from Korean to their native languages as well as talented Koreans for Spanish, English, French, Arabic, Hindi, Greek, Italien and Russian translation.
-We also plan to recruit more personnel for Hebrew, Vietnamese, Postuguese, Japanese and Chinese translation.
+We are in urgent need of native English, Spanish, German, Arabic, Portuguese, Vietnamese, May-Indonesian, Italian, Greek, Japanese and Chinese speakers capable of translating and supervising translations from Korean to their native languages as well as talented Koreans for Russian, Mongolian, Arabic, Hindi, Greek, Italian, Portuguese, Vietnamese and Malay-Indonesian translation.

 4. Contact Information